weareblahs/WSAUtilities/README.md

 - [ ] Screenshot does not work at this moment as it returns white screen on output PNG file (Screenshot / ScreenshotDT)
 - [x] Multilanguage (Multilanguage system finished.
 Now waiting for people to contribute translation through pull requests)
 - [x] Installation falied for other packages other than the main one (InstallXAPK) (Fixed on v0.0.9)
-- [x] Install Aurora + Microsoft Launcher post-install (InstallWSA / InstallWSAMirror / Standalone Script) (Working - as an option.)
+- [x] Install Aurora + Microsoft Launcher post-install (InstallWSA / InstallWSAMirror / Standalone Script) (See v0.0.9b)
 - [x] Migrate all config stuffs to `WSAUtilities.inf` (Migration complete.
 See 0.0.9.)